xmiscn/yelpcamp2/README.md

 # yelpcamp2
-The version I created using "Webdevelopment Bootcamp" by Colt Steel Features to develop:
+The version I created using "Webdevelopment Bootcamp" by Colt Steel, Features in this version to develop:
 - Search
 - Reset of Passwords